 Tips for Performing a Side Plank Hip Lift

 If this is a new move for you, it can be easy to lose focus when you’re pushing yourself out of your comfort zone.
 So it’s best to have a few cues handy and keep them simple.
 A main one is to remember to breathe.
 Control your breathing with steady breaths in and out as you move up and down.
 Avoid gasping for air.

 The next thing to keep in mind is your position.
 Your elbow should stay lined up under your shoulder to prevent any shoulder strain.
 Keep your shoulder pressed down away from your ear — it shouldn’t sag into your neck.
 And your hips should stay in a neutral straight line — if your butt starts sticking out behind you, straighten out by squeezing your glutes and core.
 (An easy way to create tension in your core is to exhale sharply as if you are trying to blow out way too many candles on a cake.)

 Finally, the side plank hip lift can be a difficult move to master, since it requires a lot of coordination and core strength.
 Don’t get frustrated if you lose your balance when you first try it out — keep practicing it with proper form, and gradually, you’ll get better.

 What Muscles Do Side Plank Hip Lifts Work?

 This move engages your core muscles, with special emphasis on your obliques.
 It also fires up your scapula stabilizers and glutes.
 Here’s how all these muscles work together in your body.

-This is a group of muscles that surround your scapula and control its movements, as well as prevent unwanted motion.
+This is a group of muscles that surrounds your scapula and controls its movements, as well as prevents unwanted motion.
 Anytime you move your shoulder or upper arm bone, you’re using these muscles.
 Working together, they control your scapula to aid in the health of your shoulder joint as you throw, pull, push, and more.
 In the side plank hip lift specifically, they help support your upper body as your hips move up and down.